Call Us: 213-788-4412

 California recognizes four types of spousal support: temporary, rehabilitative, permanent, and reimbursement support.

-• Temporary spousal support typically lasts from the date it is requested to the date that the divorce is finalized.
+Typically lasts from the date it is requested to the date that the divorce is finalized.
 During this period, the court mandates that the higher-earning spouse provide financial assistance to cover the lower-earning spouse’s cost of living.
 Unlike other forms of spousal support, the court calculates this amount using California’s child support guidelines.

-• Rehabilitative support is commonly awarded to single-income households in which one spouse worked at home without income.
+Rehabilitative support is commonly awarded to single-income households in which one spouse worked at home without income.
 Rehabilitative support is sustained financial support paid to this spouse while they acquire new job skills or education.
 The court decides how long this support must be provided, taking into account the length of time it will take the supported spouse to gain new skills and find suitable employment.

-• Permanent support is relatively rare and is usually only awarded to couples who have been married for at least 10 years.
+Permanent support is relatively rare and is usually only awarded to couples who have been married for at least 10 years.
 If the lower-earning spouse is unable to support themselves due to old age or disability, a judge may require the higher-earning spouse to support them for the rest of their life or until they marry someone else who can provide for them.

-• Reimbursement support is unique to California.
+Reimbursement support is unique to California.
 If one spouse helped pay for the other’s education or professional development, they may request reimbursement from the other spouse.
 In the court’s view, the paying spouse contributed to the other’s earning capacity, but will no longer benefit from that investment once the divorce is finalized.
 Therefore, they may request remuneration.

-Factors Used to Determine California Spousal Support
+Factors Used to Determine Spousal Support in California

 To qualify for spousal support, a couple must first prove that one spouse requires support and that the other spouse can afford to provide it.
 Once this is demonstrated, a California judge will consider the following factors when awarding rehabilitative and permanent support: